Sheila Bair: 2008 financial crisis

-2020 Coronavirus pandemic
+2020 COVID-19 pandemic

 In March 2020, Bair called for the Federal Reserve to focus on getting credit flowing to U.S. businesses affected by the spreading coronavirus and workers losing their jobs.
 In an op-ed for the Financial Times, Bair called for the Federal Reserve and other central banks to require systemically important banks to suspend discretionary bonuses, dividends and shareholder buybacks in order to impede losses while expanding their balance sheets to support increased borrowing from businesses hurt by the pandemic.
 The Bank of England and European Central Bank subsequently pressed their banks to do so.

-Reputation

-In 2009, Bair was named one of Time magazine's "Time 100" most influential people.
-In 2008, Bair topped The Wall Street Journal's annual 50 "Women to Watch List."
-In 2008 and 2009, Forbes ranked her as the second most powerful woman in the world behind German chancellor Angela Merkel.
-Forbes described her FDIC office as "the last stop for capital-starved banks (and their insured customers) before going under."

-Awards

-Bair received the John F. Kennedy Profile in Courage Award and Hubert H. Humphrey Civil Rights Award.

-In 2009, Bair was presented the Consumer Federation of America's Philip Hart Public Service Award.

-In 2011, Bair was named of named one of America's Top Leaders by The Washington Post and Harvard's Center for Public Leadership.

-On March 29, 2012, Bair was honored by the Romney Institute of Public Management (BYU Marriott School of Management) as the Administrator of the Year.